Common 3D printing problems: What makes your 3D file non-printable (2020 Update)

-Designing for 3D printing: The key of a successful 3D printing project
+Designing for 3D printing: The key for a successful 3D printing project

 Creating the 3D model for a 3D printing project is an essential step.
 Indeed, as we will see later in this blogpost, the common issues making a file non-printable are problems related to its design.

 If you are not experienced with 3D modeling, choose the right software that will fit your level of expertise and will allow you to create simple and printable models.
 If you are a beginner, we made a selection of free CAD software that could perfectly fit your needs.
-Moreover, we recommend you to follow special tutorials, to create 3D models specially for 3D printing.
+Moreover, we recommend you to follow special tutorials, to create 3D models, especially for 3D printing.